devcarlosmolero/garden.carlosmolero.com/_notes/Movies & TV Shows/Movies & TV Shows.md

 ---
-title: 🎥 Movies & TV Shows
+title: Movies & TV Shows
 list: "true"
+emoji: 🎥
 ---
 My reviews and reflections on the movies and TV shows I've watched, filtered by year.